AdobeDocs/experience-platform.en/help/intelligent-services/content-commerce-ai/overview.md

 ## Getting started with Content and Commerce AI

-Content and Commerce AI utilizes Adobe Experience Clouds APIs.
-In order to make calls to [!DNL Experience Cloud] APIs through Adobe I/O and the I/O Console Integration, you must first complete the [authentication tutorial](../../tutorials/authentication.md).
-Completing the authentication tutorial provides the values for each of the required headers in all [!DNL Experience Cloud] API calls, as shown below:
+Content and Commerce AI utilizes utilizes Adobe I/O APIs.
+In order to make calls to Adobe I/O APIs and the I/O Console Integration, you must first complete the [authentication tutorial](../../tutorials/authentication.md).
+Completing the authentication tutorial provides the values for each of the required headers in all the Adobe I/O API calls, as shown below:

 - Authorization: Bearer `{ACCESS_TOKEN}`
 - x-api-key: `{API_KEY}`